 Every time we want to do image ads, we get referred to their same old drive with the same old pictures.
 For some time we were able to manage, cropping them, flipping them over, you name it, we did it.

 But then we launched Facebook ads.
 For those of you who have not tried Facebook ads yet, it is an extremely powerful advertising tool.
 However, it’s tremendously dynamic.
 Ads have to be changed every 2 or 3 days for this client.
 Also, to be effective, ads have to be very targeted.
 So if we’re advertising to a young woman, we need to show a young woman in an ad, if we advertise to a slightly older woman, we need to show her a bit older.
 Back in the day, one picture that portrayed your “target market” sufficed.
 Now, you have to develop “personas”.
-Personas show a deeper understanding of each type of person you want to target, that includes not only basic demographics but also interests and behaviors.
+Personas show a deeper understanding of each type of person you want to target, which includes not only basic demographics but also interests and behaviors.
 Then, careful development of specific messages should be drafted for each together with the imagery for ads.

 Online marketing, and in particular Facebook marketing is complex but when done right it can be exceptionally successful.